Staff,Board and Patrons

 Evelyn is the Office Manager at the Scottish Child Law Centre.
 She has over 20 year’s experience of working in the voluntary sector and has a particular interest in supporting work with children and young people.

-Joanna is a newly qualified solicitor, with pre-qualification experience in Family Law and Immigration and Asylum Law.
+Joanna is a qualified solicitor with pre-qualification experience in Family Law and Immigration and Asylum Law.
 Joanna is the solicitor for our Take Note Project and specialises in the law relating to Additional Support Needs.

 Jenny has over 12 years experience in various administration settings in the public, voluntary and private sectors.
 She has a PhD in Botany and is also a Fitness Instructor, Cycling Coach and Personal Trainer.
 Jenny shares the values of SCLC and is committed to supporting their work in her role.